oerc0122/MDANSE/Doc/pages/structure.rst

 Root Mean Square Fluctuation
 ''''''''''''''''''''''''''''

-Root Mean Square Fluctuation (*RMSF*) assesses how the positions of atoms or molecules within a system fluctuate over time.
-Specifically, *RMSF* measures the average magnitude of deviations or fluctuations in atomic positions from their mean positions during a simulation.
+Root mean square fluctuation (RMSF) assesses how the positions of atoms or molecules within a system fluctuate over time.
+Specifically, RMSF measures the average magnitude of deviations or fluctuations in atomic positions from their mean positions during a simulation.

-*RMSF* analysis is valuable for understanding the flexibility and stability of molecules within a simulation, providing insights into regions where atoms or groups of atoms exhibit significant fluctuations.
+RMSF analysis is valuable for understanding the flexibility and stability of molecules within a simulation, providing insights into regions where atoms or groups of atoms exhibit significant fluctuations.
 This information can be crucial for studying the dynamic behavior of biomolecules, protein-ligand interactions,